 The above details explained is work that will all be performed by the water well drilling rig and generally operated by a journeyman well driller with an assistant.
 This is the basic construction of a water well.
 There will be a few other additional costs, you may be invoiced for a drive-shoe, this could be a few hundred dollars.
 Sometimes a well drilling service will charge an hourly fee for development of the well, you need to ask about all extra possible fees and have them in writing and signed.
 Also the well drilling contractor could charge another fee to move the well drilling rig to your site... especially if he's from out of town at all, again this could be a few hundred dollars.
 He may have a little cheaper rate but he may get you on extra fees so be aware of this.
 Moving fees are common in my area, I don't like it but it does cost the driller to move the rig.
 Water Well drilling rigs require a lot of fuel to operate, both to move the rig and drill a water well.

 There might be an extra charge for Bentonite which is often used to seal the well casing from exterior water entering the well.
 In any case it would be very good for you to ask and understand how the casing is sealed into the rock, it's important this is done properly.
 As you can see the well drilling cost adds up fast, it's expensive and you may still end up with a dry water well.
 That's why you really need to think twice when purchasing property without water!
-Even with an excellent Water Dowser on site there can be problems...
-I've been professional for 15 years, my batting average is excellent but certainly not perfect.
+Even with a good dowser on site there is no guarantee that water will be located, I've been professional for 25 years, my batting average is excellent but certainly not perfect.

 A Little Seasonal Information...

 I have never worked one driller against the other when it comes to the well drilling cost, that's just not the way I do business.
 I like quality, I like integrity, I like water and I don't like well drilling games so that leaves me with a handful of guys on the island I'll work with.
 There are no games on my sites!